IN THIS SECTION

 HC-340 Global Perspective in Public Health

 Seminar course for students accepted into a global service learning trip during the academic year.
-It is designed to prepare students through curriculum-based learning, the components of service learning; ethical partnering with vulnerable communities, and the cultural/historical/political and economic factors that impact health and healthcare policies within the population where immersion takes places.
-There will be self-reflection and integration of learning through journal writing, critical thinking and exercises formal preparation for service in the host country and final paper at the end of the semester.
+It is designed to prepare students through curriculum-based learning, the components of service learning, ethical partnering with vulnerable communities, and the cultural/historical/political and economic factors that impact health and healthcare policies within the population where immersion takes places.
+There is self-reflection and integration of learning through journal writing, critical thinking, exercises, formal preparation for service in the host country, and a final paper at the end of the semester.

 3 credits

-This course is an overview of the U.S. health care system (USHCS) and its components.
-Subjects to be reviewed include how social determinants of health influence access to health care and the role of healthcare providers and their effect in the health care system.
-The history of USHCS, the financing of services, types of services offered as well as access and quality of these services.
-Understanding these topics will help formulate an understanding of how the USHCS functions and the factors involved in the delivery of healthcare services.
+This course is an overview of the US health care system (USHCS) and its components.
+Subjects reviewed include how social determinants of health influence access to health care and the role of health care providers and their effect in the health care system.
+The history of USHCS, the financing of services, types of services offered, and access and quality of these services.
+Understanding these topics helps formulate an understanding of how the USHCS functions and the factors involved in the delivery of healthcare services.

 3 credits

 The success of a well-planned health promotion program depends on effective implementation and evaluation procedures.
-This course will review the process of program planning and explore implementation and evaluation strategies.
-This course will equip students to collect, analyze, interpret, and disseminate evidence of a program's effectiveness to relevant stakeholders.
-The course will culminate with a written evaluation plan and mock poster presentation delivered to an audience of peers.
+This course reviews the process of program planning and explores implementation and evaluation strategies.
+This course equips students to collect, analyze, interpret, and disseminate evidence of a program’s effectiveness to relevant stakeholders.
+The course culminates with a written evaluation plan and mock poster presentation delivered to an audience of peers.

 3 credits